 - The ability to trade 24 hours a day during the workweek

-The risk associated with trading stock futures include market volatility, liquidity risk, interest rate risk, and counterparty risk.
+The risks of trading stock futures include market volatility, liquidity, interest rate, and counterparty risks.
 Market volatility refers to the fluctuations in the price of a security or index.
 Liquidity risk is the risk that a security or index may not be able to be sold at its current price due to a lack of buyers.
 Interest rate risk is the risk that changes in interest rates will impact the value of a security or index.

 Like all investments, there are risks associated with trading stock futures.
 These risks include: